yusufozturk/panther/docs/gitbook/log-analysis/rules/README.md

 * Be valid JSON/YAML
 * Define an `AnalysisType` field with the value `rule`
-* Have the same name as the Python rule.

 Define the additional following fields:
 * `Enabled`